-Although CTS allows students to enroll in ACTS seminaries and the University of Chicago, students are normally expected to take a majority of their courses for any degree program with CTS faculty (full-time, affiliated, or adjunct).
+Although CTS allows students to enroll in ACTS seminaries and the University of Chicago, students are normally expected to take a majority of their courses, especially those required, for any degree program with CTS faculty (full-time, affiliated, or adjunct).
 It is appropriate for the institution awarding a degree to be the primary focus of a student's education.